 Securities listed in paragraph c and d shall be invested to provide sufficient liquidity to pay obligations as they come due.
-In addition, surplus funds may be deposited into certificates of deposit which are insured and any unspent Bond proceeds are required to be held in investments as specified in the Bond Indenture.

 The District records all interest revenue related to investment activities in the respective funds.
 Investments are measured at amortized cost or reported at fair value as required by generally accepted accounting principles.